SatoriCyber/dac-tools/argocd_examples/README.md

    "service_account.json" : "{"id": "<service-account-id>", "key": "<service-account-key>"}"
    ```
    To use the secret by helm chart specify the following helm parameters: `--values version-values.yaml --values customer-values.yaml --values customer-override.yaml --set service_account_secret=<SERVICE_ACCOUNT_SECRET_NAME>`.
    See [here](#External-secrets-operator-integration) on how to integrate the [external-secret operator](#External-secrets-operator-integration) with Satori helm chart to create service_account_secret dynamically.
+2. The `<SATORI_SERVICE_ID>` and `<SATORI_SERVICE_KEY>` should be obtained from the Satori management console.
+Since these parameters are sensitive, you must store them in a secured store and provide them to the ArgoCD dynamically.

+Note: The assumption that the git repo is tracked by ArgoCD, so the `git push` will trigger the ArgoCD helm reconciliation with the actual deployment.
+The script performs git push to a current branch.
+Consider changing it according to your company policy.

 A sample for the ArgoCD application defitinition for Satori DAC deployment:
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application